Delimiter: Tabular data

-CSV data is an example of flat-file database.
+The related alternative tab-separated values (TSV) format uses the tab character instead of the comma to delimit fields.
+CSV and TSV formats are specific examples of a delimiter-separated values (DSV) format.
+A file saved in a DSV format can be classified as a flat-file database.

 Bracket delimiters

 Bracket delimiters, also called block delimiters, region delimiters, or balanced delimiters, mark the start and end of a region of text.
 Commonly used bracket delimiters include: